Published on 13.04.2022 | Last updated on 24.09.2024

 3GPP Release-17 introduced Non-Terrestrial Networks (NTN) to the world of standardization.
 Now the Release-18 will carry on from that aiming at improvements for both New Radio (NR-NTN) and IoT (IoT-NTN) over NTN.

-We at Magister are continuing to work with 3GPP throughout the process.
-By sharing our competence on network simulations, we are helping build the future of the SatCom industry through its standardization.
-At the same time, Magister’s own network simulators and services shall be enriched to meet these challenges.
+We at Magister will continue working with 3GPP throughout the process.
+By sharing our competence on network simulations, we help build the future of the SatCom industry through its standardization.
+At the same time, Magister’s own network simulators and services will be enriched to meet these challenges.

 New radio enhancements